Undergraduate students: Steven Diaz (UROP FT19), Jesse Sharps (UROP ST14)

 Gitless is an experimental version control system built on top of Git.
 Many people complain that Git is hard to use.
 We think the problem lies deeper than the user interface, in the concepts underlying Git.
-Gitless is an experiment to see what happens if you put a simple veneer on an app that changes the underlying concepts.
+Gitless is an experiment to see what happens if you put a simple veneer on an app that changes the underlying concepts to make it easier to learn and use.

 - Purposes, Concepts, Misfits, and a Redesign of Git

-S. Perez De Rosso and D. Jackson.
+S. P. De Rosso and D. Jackson.
 In Proceedings of the 2016 ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications (OOPSLA 2016)

 - What's Wrong with Git?
 A Conceptual Design Analysis